Experiential learning resources for the innovative educator

 Or if an employee understands the concept of habitat fragmentation but is unable to problem-solve innovative solutions to the problem in a real-world context they will struggle to maintain a career in conservation biology.

-Content understanding is simply not enough, and this is common sentiment among employers across most lines of work.
+Content understanding is simply not enough, and this is a common sentiment among employers across most lines of work.
 Bottom line?
 If your students do not have these skills someone else's students will and they will be the ones to land those jobs.

 21st-century skills that help students stay competitive in the workplace: I would argue that most 21st-century skills are important, but commonly cited skills by employers include creativity, problem-solving, collaboration, critical thinking, and communication skills.